Cancer insurance plans are types of health insurance plans which provides you with financial assistance in case you get diagnosed with cancer.

 The Heart/Cancer Protect Plan from ICICI Prudential provides an insurance cover against cancer, heart diseases, or both by way of a joint cover.
 This policy offers a high sum assured at a low premium rate to the policy buyer.

-Key Features of ICICI Cancer Care Plus Plan
+Key Features and Benefits of ICICI Pru Heart/Cancer Protect Plan

-The Cancer Care Plan from HDFC Life Insurance offers policyholders a lump sum benefit upon diagnosis of cancer, regardless of the stage.
-The policy comes with three plan options – Silver, Gold, and Platinum, making it easy for a policy buyer to avail coverage as per his/her needs.
+The Cancer Care Plan from HDFC Life Insurance offers policyholders a lump sum benefit upon diagnosis of cancer, regardless of the stage of the disease.
+The policy comes with three plan options – Silver, Gold, and Platinum, making it easy for a policy buyer to avail coverage as per their needs.

-Key Features of HDFC Life Cancer Care Plan
+Key Features and Benefits of HDFC Life Cancer Care Plan

 The Cancer Shield Plan from Aditya Birla Sun Life Insurance is a non-participating, traditional health insurance that offers coverage against all stages of cancer.